Vasily Anisimov: Kristall

-In December 2009 shares of all eleven Kristall Vodka plants were acquired from VTB Bank by Vasily Anisimov for 55 billion rubles.
+In December 2009, Vasily Anisimov with support from VTB Bank and the VTB CEO Andrey Kostin acquired the shares of all eleven Kristall Vodka plants from FSUE Rosspirtprom for 55 billion rubles.
 Management of the plants was retained by Rosspirtprom, the Federal State Unitary Enterprise and Anisimov's East European Distribution Company (EEDK) became the exclusive distributor of Rosspirtprom.
 Anisimov subsequently resold the shares of the factories to ex-Senator Alexander Sabadash.
-During 2010, Anisimov agreed with the minority shareholders of the company to buy out their shares and increased his stake to 85%.
+At the end of 2009, Anisimov owned a 51% stake in the Moscow vodka factory "Kristall" and by June 2010 he had increased his share to 86%.
+The vodka Putinka («Путинка»), established in 2003, has been bottled by Moscow Crystal Plant since the fall of 2009.

 Other business interests

 Anisimov has served as a member of the administrative council of Rossiysky Kredit and one of many "Russian oligarchs" named in the Countering America's Adversaries Through Sanctions Act, CAATSA, signed into law by President Donald Trump in 2017.
 Anisimov responded to the sanctions by saying this was a pity but given the right conditions Russia and the United States could work closely together, "reason must win; it's only a matter of time."

 In 2016, Anisimov negotiated a deal with Kazakh KTZ Express on the construction of a transport and unloading complex "Central Dry Port" worth $169 million.

 From 2003 to 2005 Anisimov invested $100 million in the Corus Group, a British steelmaker now part of Tata Steel.

-Anisimov has produced several films, including Мусорщик (The Scavenger) and Burning Hot Saturday, which were co-produced by Aleksei Guskov, and Water, which won three TEFI awards, "I only finance films that are not related to crime, which awaken something good in the audience.”
+Anisimov has produced several films, including Мусорщик (The Scavenger) and Burning Hot Saturday, which were co-produced by Aleksei Guskov, and Water, which won three TEFI awards, "I only finance films that are not related to crime, which awaken something good in the audience."